 Collecting and Material Culture

 Jewish country houses embodied a certain vision of the world and the place of Jews within it; this vision was expressed through architecture, through interiors and especially through art collections, assembled by Jewish and non-Jewish intermediaries.
-Differing considerably in scale and style, all these houses nonetheless articulated notions of civilisation, cultural identity and nationhood through material culture.
+Differing considerably in scale and style, all these houses articulated notions of civilisation, cultural identity and nationhood through visual and material culture.

 Featured Publications: Books